Minal Industries Ltd resubmits audited annual results for FY26

 |---|---|---|---|---|---|

-What specific strategic changes or capital injections are promoters planning to implement to mitigate the auditor's material uncertainty regarding the company's status as a going concern?
+What specific financial support or capital infusion strategies are the promoters planning to implement to mitigate the auditor's concerns regarding the company's status as a going concern?